fusge/mycompress/README.md

 The program wil not compress that will not return a favorable compression ratio.

 This command line utility behaves like a Daemon tool, so it accepts sigterm signal

+This program was also built using pip tools for installing packages and activating environment